 An online PDF generator for printing graph paper for knits (including shadow knitting) in 2 ratios and orientations may be found a

-Previously posted links and more on using excel for virtual designing of knit charts and motifs
+Previously posted links and more on using excel for the virtual designing of knit charts and motifs

 default cell size in cm and points

-Click on the table at top of your document screen, to the right of the function icon; select first choice on left, second row a place to start Uncheck alternating rows on menus on right, revise options
+Click on the table at top of your document screen, to the right of the function icon; select the first choice on the left, the second row a place to start Uncheck alternating rows on menus on right, revise options

 Click on the white part of your sheet, only your chart will be viewable and ready for printing.
 If a PDF is desired, choose Export to -> PDF from the file menu.

-Using Numbers the closest I could get to punchcard cell size was using point values, 19 for rows, 18 for columns, printing was off.
+Using Numbers the closest I could get to punchcard cell size at that point was using point values, 19 for rows, 18 for columns, and printing aspect ratio remained off.

 In the initial try, the repeat used is a part of an electronic one, adjusted to a random 24-stitch segment, and it is 30 rows in height.